 This piece was one of my earlier projects (while I was still on a very tight budget), so fancy, expensive furniture paint wasn’t really a feasible option.

-Finally, I sealed with my go-to Treswax….
+Finally, I sealed with my go-to Trewax….
 Voila!
-A literal soon-to-be-garbage-warehouse find turned Serena & Lily magazine cover!
+A literal soon-to-be-garbage warehouse find turned Serena & Lily magazine cover!

 This makeover was created by Jess with Oak and Grain Restoration.
 She currently lives in North Carolina where she works full-time in an emergency room.
 She loves dipping into her creative side by transforming furniture and in the process, keeping her sanity.